Lunch break session supported by Opella

 Introduction:

-Abdominal pain (AP) is one of the most prevalent and complex complaints encountered in community and clinical pharmacy settings.
-Despite its high frequency, patients with abdominal pain — including those with functional gastrointestinal disorders such as irritable bowel syndrome (IBS) and functional abdominal cramping pain —- often remain underdiagnosed, undertreated, or poorly supported in their day-to-day management.
+Abdominal pain is one of the most prevalent and complex complaints encountered in community and clinical pharmacy settings.
+Despite its high frequency, patients with abdominal pain — including those with functional gastrointestinal disorders such as irritable bowel syndrome (IBS) and chronic abdominal pain syndromes - often remain underdiagnosed, undertreated, or poorly supported in their day-to-day management.
 Pharmacists, as the most accessible healthcare professionals, are uniquely positioned to bridge this gap.

 Programme: